 We've got an amazing community of internet experts who can help get you online.
 Get in touch with them here.

 Sometimes you'll need to contact us directly - for example if there's an issue with the underlying cables between your house and the exchange.

-If you still need to get in touch, please select the chat option at the bottom right of the screen.
+If you still need to get in touch, please request help via this form.